SuperJPcoder/Relativity/README.md

 # Relativity
-Thinking of new perspectives of Theory of Relativity
+Thinking of new perspectives of Theory of Relativity.
+Read [here](https://superjpcoder.github.io/Relativity/).